Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Features

 DocuWare’s automation features take the burden off your team by automating some functions while streamlining document creation and approval so that your employees can focus on more critical tasks.
-Here are the key features we liked about DocuWare, beginning with the aspect that makes the product set itself apart: the available integrations.
+Here are the key features we liked about DocuWare, beginning with the aspect that sets the product apart: the available integrations.

 Integrations

-As mentioned above, DocuWare can integrate with more than 500 apps, including SharePoint, most customer relationship management and enterprise resource planning tools, Microsoft applications and more products.
-That makes the odds that you’ll be able to connect the platform with other programs you use pretty high, setting your business up for easy document sharing across the entire company.
+DocuWare integrates with more than 500 apps, including SharePoint, most customer relationship management and enterprise resource planning tools, Microsoft applications and a wide range of other business platforms.
+That broad compatibility means most businesses will find it straightforward to connect DocuWare with the tools they already rely on, enabling document sharing across the entire organization.
 In addition to its massive number of software and application integrations, DocuWare also integrates with a variety of scanners and multifunction printers.
 This helps tremendously as businesses work to transition to a paperless environment.
 Between its software and hardware integrations, businesses can feel comfortable knowing they are getting the most out of DocuWare’s connectivity and capabilities.

 We also like how the DocuWare website features specific guidance on how to connect all of its integrations.
 Some of the syncing is largely intuitive, while others require a bit more work.
 However, for those, the vendor offers clear step-by-step instructions.